 There’s something wonderful about iCloud–it allows your Windows PC to use iWork too!
 When you use iWork for iCloud, you access all your presentations on any Mac or Windows PC web browser.
 Keynote for iCloud lets you open, work on, and share your files from any Windows PC or any computer connected to the internet with a supported browser installed.

 Just sign in to iCloud.com, open Keynote, and start editing.
-To work in Keynote for iCloud, you must upgrade your iCloud account to use iCloud Drive.
+To work in Keynote for iCloud, you must upgrade your iCloud account to use iCloud Drive or the Files App.
 Additionally, Keynote for iCloud can only download .pptx files, not .ppt.

 Apple’s iCloud website and iWork even converts your Keynote presentations into Powerpoint files.
 Here’s how: